prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 1: Create an Ad Unit
 {:.no_toc}

-Initialize the Rewarded Video Ad Unit with properties:
+Initialize the Rewarded Video Ad Unit with the following properties:

 - `configId` - an ID of Stored Impression on the Prebid Server